UBCSailbot/docs/docs/reference/ros.md

 There are two major versions of ROS, aptly named ROS 1 and ROS 2.
 Our previous project, Raye, uses ROS 1 because it was the only version available during her design process.
-Our new project will use ROS 2, a complete re-design of the framework that tackles the shortcomings of ROS 1 to bring it up to industry needs and standards [^3].
-If you are curious about the changes made in ROS 2 compared to 1, [this article](http://design.ros2.org/articles/changes.html) is a worthwhile read.
+Our new project will use ROS 2, a complete re-design of the framework that tackles the shortcomings of ROS 1 to bring it up to industry needs and standards.[^3] If you are curious about the changes made in ROS 2 compared to 1, [this article](http://design.ros2.org/articles/changes.html) is a worthwhile read.

 ROS 2 includes the ROS 1 Bridge, a collection of packages that can be installed alongside ROS 1 to help migrate code from ROS 1 to ROS 2.
-As we will be reusing parts of Raye's codebase, it is important to have some understanding of these packages.
+As we will be reusing parts of Raye's codebase, it is essential to know how to use these packages.
 Until we are completely done with Raye, our preconfigured workspace will have ROS 1, ROS 1 Bridge, and ROS 2 installed.

 We encourage all software members work through the [ROS 1 Bridge README](https://github.com/ros2/ros1_bridge/blob/master/README.md).
 For PATH members, the [Migrating launch files from ROS 1 to ROS 2 page](https://docs.ros.org/en/eloquent/Tutorials/Launch-files-migration-guide.html)